All Episodes

 I mean, I think it's made to order.

-I think going over to the fact that he makes this ridiculous proposal is all the proof anybody needs.
+I think going over the fact that he makes this ridiculous proposal is all the proof anybody needs.

 They just have to have the courage to see it for what it is.

-But I cannot emphasize enough how excited they are at the prospect of taxes going up on everybody and the defense budget being cut, and nobody has to do anything.
+But I cannot emphasize enough how excited they are at the prospect of taxes going up on everybody and the defense budget being cut.

-There's no political price to be it's already signed.
+There's no political price to be.

-As part of the raising the debt limit last time.
+It's part of the raising the debt limit last time.

 Sequestration, all that.

-So Obama gets immaculated again on January 21st.
+So Obama gets emaculated again on January 21st, three weeks of utter horror.

 I mean, this is theoretical.

-I'm still struck, and I I'm not trying to single myself out for anything special here.
+And I'm not trying to single myself out for anything special here.

-I don't I just get four years of experience watching the guy.
+I've got four years of experience watching the guy.

 I don't see where the evidence is that he cares about cutting spending.